udacity/create-your-own-adventure/english/marshmallow.md

 [Read my story](magic2/magic2.md)

-I'm still done reading this, but I might have [come to the end](the-end/the-end.md)
+I'm still reading this story, but I might have [come to the end](the-end/the-end.md)